ipavl/similarity-api/README.md

 Usage
 -----

 A MySQL database will need to be set up and configured in `src/main/resources/application.conf`.
+[Redis](https://redis.io/) will also need to be installed and running on localhost port 6379.

 Using [sbt](http://www.scala-sbt.org/):